PEORIA BANKRUPTCY LAWYERS

 Chapter 7 Bankruptcy

 There are three possible bankruptcies that may apply to the needs of an individual debtor.
 Those are Chapter 7, Chapter 11, and Chapter 13.
 A Chapter 7 is commonly referred to as a straight bankruptcy, or liquidation bankruptcy.
 A Chapter 7 bankruptcy does not require a monthly repayment plan as do a Chapter 11 or a Chapter 13.
 Normally, a Chapter 7 can be begun and ended in a time span of approximately three months from the date of filing assuming there are no problems.
 In a Chapter 7, a debtor may retain his or her house if it is being purchased with a mortgage loan.
 The same is true of a car loan; if the debtor reaffirms either a house mortgage loan or a car loan, he or she will be permitted to retain the house or car so long as they are current on their payment and the debtor executes a reaffirmation agreement.
 Much like its name suggests, an agreement that reaffirms a debt says, in effect, “even though I filed bankruptcy, I agree to continue paying you, the creditor, in exchange for allowing me, the debtor, to retain the home or the car.”
-As bankruptcy lawyers Peoria IL count on might explain, a Chapter 7 may be less onerous than a Chapter 11 or Chapter 13 because it does not require a repayment plan, the disadvantage of a Chapter 7 is that is remains on a debtor’s credit report for ten years; a Chapter 13 bankruptcy remains on a credit report for only seven years.
+While a Chapter 7 may be less onerous than a Chapter 11 or Chapter 13 because it does not require a repayment plan, the disadvantage of a Chapter 7 is that is remains on a debtor’s credit report for ten years; a Chapter 13 bankruptcy remains on a credit report for only seven years.
 Some potential lenders of a debtor who filed bankruptcy may also view a Chapter 13 more favorably because the debtor made an attempt to repay a portion of her debt.

 Chapter 13 Bankruptcy

 As mentioned, a Chapter 13 requires a repayment plan that must be approved by the court by confirmation.
 A Chapter 13 is required to last a minimum of three years, and is allowed to continue, at most, for a period of five years.
 The purpose of a Chapter 13 is to permit the debtor to reorganize his financial affairs.
 In addition, there are many valid reasons for filing a Chapter 13 bankruptcy.
 A Chapter 13 is the only way a debtor may keep her home if she has fallen behind on mortgage payments in the recent past.
 The Chapter 13 allows the debtor to catch-up the mortgage by paying off the mortgage arrears at no interest during the life of the plan.
 Another reason for filing a Chapter 13 is if a debtor is behind on his car payments or if the car has actually been repossessed.
 With a Chapter 13, a debtor can catch-up his car payments much like catching-up a mortgage loan, and with a Chapter 13, a debtor can recover a car that has been repossessed if he acts quickly.
 Other reasons exist for filing a Chapter 13.
-If a debtor makes more than the median income for his or her area where they live, a debtor will be required to remain in a Chapter 13 for a period of five years.
+If a debtor makes more than the medium income for his or her area where they live, a debtor will be required to remain in a Chapter 13 for a period of five years.
 If a debtor has filed a Chapter 7 within eight years, the only type of bankruptcy that can be filed is a Chapter 13 if the debtor feels it absolutely necessary to again seek the relief of a bankruptcy.
-As noted above by the bankruptcy lawyers Peoria IL respect, a Chapter 13 remains on an individual’s credit report for only seven years, while a Chapter 7 remains on a person’s credit report for ten years; that could mean substantial savings over a period of time if someone is able to obtain a loan for a lower interest rate because she filed a Chapter 13 instead of a Chapter 7.
+As noted above, a Chapter 13 remains on an individual’s credit report for only seven years, while a Chapter 7 remains on a person’s credit report for ten years; that could mean substantial savings over a period of time if someone is able to obtain a loan for a lower interest rate because she filed a Chapter 13 instead of a Chapter 7.

 WHAT OUR CLIENTS SAY